 Technical knowledge can be helpful, but it isn't essential, as many companies consider candidates with relevant experience or a strong sales background.
 A related degree isn't always necessary but subjects with a high technical content or a business management component may be useful.

 Your role is to manage the smooth running of computer systems, making sure users get the maximum benefit from them.
 This could involve installing and configuring computer systems, diagnosing hardware and software faults and solving technical and applications problems.
 Immediate results will be expected in most situations and you'll be under pressure to deal with problems quickly to ensure minimum down time for staff and customers.

-You may need to work outside the usual 9am to 5pm day and working shifts, being on call and working extra hours to complete a job are all common occurrences.
+You may need to be on call and work extra hours to complete a job.

 Discover where IT technical support officer jobs can be found.

-Designing and delivering training programmes in information technology, you'll need an aptitude for IT and an up-to-date knowledge of common applications and systems.
+Designing and delivering training programmes, you'll need an aptitude for technology and an up-to-date knowledge of common applications and systems.

 Graduate trainees can expect to earn between £18,000 and £25,000 depending on employer and location.
 You can earn more if you've a specialised or technical area of work, while freelance and self-employed professionals can also earn more.